sandeeplingam1/saga/docs/data_ingestion.md

 # RAG chat: Data ingestion

-The [azure-search-openai-demo](/) project can set up a full RAG chat app on Azure AI Search and OpenAI so that you can chat on custom data, like internal enterprise data or domain-specific knowledge sets.
+This project can set up a full RAG chat app on Azure AI Search and OpenAI so that you can chat on custom data, like internal enterprise data or domain-specific knowledge sets.
 For full instructions on setting up the project, consult the [main README](/README.md), and then return here for detailed instructions on the data ingestion component.

 The chat app provides two ways to ingest data: manual indexing and integrated vectorization.
 This document explains the differences between the two approaches and provides an overview of the manual indexing process.